-- (a) A line drawn across Blind Pass, between Treasure Island and Long Key, parallel with the general trend of the seaward, highwater shoreline. - (b) Lines formed by the centerline of the highway bridges over Johns and Clearwater Passes. - (c) A line drawn across Dunedin and Hurricane Passes parallel with the general trend of the seaward, highwater shoreline. - (d) A line drawn from the northernmost extremity of Honeymoon Island to Anclote Anchorage South Entrance Light 7; thence to Anclote Key 28° 10.0' N., 82°50.6' W; thence a straight line through Anclote River Cut B Range Rear Light to the shoreline.
+- (a) A line drawn across Blind Pass, from the seaward extremity of the Long Key jetty to the seaward extremity of the Treasure Island jetty. - (b) Lines formed by the centerline of the highway bridges over Johns and Clearwater Passes.

+- (c) A line drawn across Dunedin and Hurricane Passes parallel with the general trend of the seaward, highwater shoreline. - (d) A line drawn from the northernmost extremity of Honeymoon Island to Anclote Anchorage South Entrance Light 3; thence to Anclote Key position latitude 28°10.0' N longitude 082°50.6' W; thence a straight line to position latitude 28°11.11' N, longitude 082°47.91' W.